Enter the Digital Age

 I continued to work at the Media Resource Center for nine years where I further developed my management skills and learned the finer points of multi-media slide presentations.
 I also continued to pursue my education and received my Master of Arts degree in Communication in 1985.

 In 1987, I met the second woman to leave a significant lasting impression in my life.
 The relationship was short, but it WAS intense.
-Our first date was during the Christmas break and within a few short months we had moved in together.
+Cathy worked as a clerk in the front office at the MRC and we struck up a friendship during the Christmas break.
+Within a few short months we had moved in together.
 I felt very comfortable in the relationship and really thought I might marry Cathy.
 But below the surface of this domestic bliss was a volcano awaiting eruption.

 As my relationship with Cathy began to deteriorate I didn’t understand what was going on and I worked hard to save it.
 I was desperate for answers and turned to a place I had long ago forsaken.
 Cathy was spending most of her time now away from home as she pursued her dreams of the stage so I began attending some singles group meetings in the evenings at a couple of churches.
 I also began going to church on Sunday morning where God began working on my heart.
 I know now that God was preparing me for this fall.
 In a short time I was to experience the gut wrenching pain of betrayal, deceit, and a broken heart as my relationship with Cathy ended one July night about as fast as it began.